Registering a birth

 How much does it cost?

-You'll get one abbreviated birth certificate free.
+You'll get one abbreviated birth certificate and an EC58 form for the National Health Service free of charge.
 The abbreviated birth certificate will show the child’s name, sex, date and place of birth.
-If you wish a full birth certificate which also shows the parents details the cost is £10.
+If you wish a full birth certificate which also shows the parents details the cost is £10 - payment must be by card.
 You’ll need your child’s full birth certificate when registering your child for nursery or school.

 If you require copy birth certificates please see our page on Copy certificates for births, deaths, marriages and civil partnerships.